 - Walking on the Moon

 Take a moment to process that, and no, it wasn’t a hoax.
 Do you reckon we could do it now..?
 I seriously have my doubts, but either way, it tells you a great deal about the state of design and engineering in the ’60s and ’70s.

-I should add that Voyager space probes with their gold-plated records have left the solar system.
+I should add that Voyager space probes with their gold-plated records have already left the solar system.
 One of these probes still works, sending signals back to Earth from nearly 20 BILLION km away.
 Probes also landed on Mars.
 In the ’70s…

 Some of the very best recordings were made with valve microphones, direct-to-tape in the ’50s and ’60s.
 The audio spectrum is quite narrow and technically not that hard to reproduce.
-Dynamic range is where things get trickier, but magnetic tape running at 15 IPS can do it and vinyl does an admirable job of reproducing it.
+Dynamic range is where things get trickier, but magnetic tape running at 15IPS can do it and vinyl does an admirable job of reproducing it.

 There have undoubtedly been some major improvements in transistors, integrated circuits, DACs and so on.
 But there have also been increases in wages and conditions which have seen the need to automate and simplify production and move away from expensive metal and glass construction, in favour of cheaper plastic-based materials and machine assembly.
 Stuff costs less but doesn’t last as long either.

 I’m not for a moment saying all old gear and formats sound better, because they don’t.
-Compact Cassette is a good example.
+The Compact Cassette is a good example.
 It’s fundamentally flawed and really only sounded good towards the end of its life.
 Vinyl on the other hand has always sounded great and always will.

 High-resolution digital is where things have really come a long way, but even good old Redbook CD can sound excellent, with the right equipment.